Radiation forces and torques in optics and acoustics: Introduction

 \subsection{About this review}

-Over the past decades, there have been numerous reviews dedicated to: optical forces and manipulation \cite{Dienerowitz2008, Molloy2002CP, Grier2003N, Bowman2013RPP, Ashkin2000IEEE, Ashkin_book, Woerdemann2013LPR, Dholakia2011NP, Sukhov2017RPP, Gao2017LSA, Yuan2020JPD, Volpe2023JPP, Gieseler2021AOP, Pesce2020EPJP, Polimeno2018JQSRT, Marago2013NN, Riccardi2023ChemRev, Zemanek2019AOP, Otte2020APR, Yang2021AP}, acoustic forces and manipulation \cite{Bruus2012a, Meng2019JPD, Ozcelik2018NM, Thomas2017, Baudoin2020AR, Lim2024RPP, Evander2012LC, Sarvazyan2010UMB}, acoustofluidic manipulation of bioparticles \cite{Friend2011RMP, Lenshof2012LC, Ding2013LC, Hossein2023BR, Wu2019MN, Laurell2007CSR}; and more specifically to: optical pulling forces \cite{Dogariu2013NP, Ding2019AP, Li2020AOP}, optical lateral forces \cite{Shi2023AOP}, optical sorting in general \cite{Yang2025LSA} and sorting of chiral particles \cite{Genet2022ACSPhot, Kakkanattu2021OE}, optical binding \cite{Forbes2020NP, Dholakia2010RMP, Bowman2013RPP}, optical levitation in vacuum \cite{Gonzalez-Ballestero2021S}, optical manipulation of liquid crystal droplets \cite{Brasselet2009JNOP} and single molecules \cite{Bustamante2021NR}, plasmonic tweezers \cite{Zhang2021LSA}, optical manipulation with metamaterial structures \cite{Shi2022APR}, optomechanics with levitated particles \cite{Millen2020RPP}, and force-microscopy based on optical trapping \cite{Neuman2008NM, Stout1997}.
+Over the past decades, there have been numerous reviews dedicated to: optical forces and manipulation \cite{Dienerowitz2008, Molloy2002CP, Grier2003N, Bowman2013RPP, Ashkin2000IEEE, Ashkin_book, Woerdemann2013LPR, Dholakia2011NP, Sukhov2017RPP, Gao2017LSA, Yuan2020JPD, Volpe2023JPP, Gieseler2021AOP, Pesce2020EPJP, Polimeno2018JQSRT, Marago2013NN, Riccardi2023ChemRev, Zemanek2019AOP, Otte2020APR, Yang2021AP}, acoustic forces and manipulation \cite{Bruus2012a, Meng2019JPD, Ozcelik2018NM, Thomas2017, Baudoin2020AR, Lim2024RPP, Evander2012LC, Sarvazyan2010UMB}, acoustofluidic manipulation of bioparticles \cite{Friend2011RMP, Lenshof2012LC, Ding2013LC, Hossein2023BR, Wu2019MN, Laurell2007CSR}; and more specifically to: optical pulling forces \cite{Dogariu2013NP, Ding2019AP, Li2020AOP}, {optical lateral forces \cite{Shi2023AOP}, optical sorting in general \cite{Yang2025LSA}} and sorting of chiral particles \cite{Genet2022ACSPhot, Kakkanattu2021OE}, optical binding \cite{Forbes2020NP, Dholakia2010RMP, Bowman2013RPP}, optical levitation in vacuum \cite{Gonzalez-Ballestero2021S}, optical manipulation of liquid crystal droplets \cite{Brasselet2009JNOP} and single molecules \cite{Bustamante2021NR}, plasmonic tweezers \cite{Zhang2021LSA}, optical manipulation with metamaterial structures \cite{Shi2022APR}, optomechanics with levitated particles \cite{Millen2020RPP}, {and force-microscopy based on optical trapping \cite{Neuman2008NM, Stout1997}}.

 Despite this extensive literature covering most of the specific aspects and applications of optical and acoustic forces, several general gaps are evident.
 First, only a few original papers and reviews have addressed optical and acoustic forces on equal footing \cite{Toftul2019PRL, Dholakia2020NRP, Abdelaziz2020PRR, Thomas2017}.
-Second, radiation torques have received comparatively little attention \cite{Padgett2011NP, Bustamante2021NR, Riccardi2023ChemRev} (mostly in optics), and are often neglected in the aforementioned reviews.
+Second, radiation torques have received comparatively little attention (mostly in optics) \cite{Padgett2011NP, Bustamante2021NR, Riccardi2023ChemRev}.
 Finally, theoretical introductions to optical and acoustic forces and torques usually lack clear connections to the local dynamical properties of wave fields: the momentum and spin angular momentum densities.

 In this review, we aim to fill these gaps by providing a clear yet comprehensive description of the main optical and acoustic forces and torques.
 We restrict ourselves to monochromatic but arbitrarily structured wave fields, considering fundamental radiation forces and torques in connection with the local momentum and spin properties of the waves.
 Additionally, we consider nontrivial forces and torques which appear in the cases of complex (anisotropic, chiral, resonant, etc.) particles.
 Finally, we overview key examples of optical and acoustic forces and torques in specific settings: evanescent waves, vortex beams, pulling forces, optical sorting of chiral particles, and acoustofluidic sorting of bioparticles, among others.
 We hope that this review will provide a unified and versatile perspective on both the fundamentals and diverse manifestations of the mechanical action of optical and acoustic fields.